asdacdsfca/LOL_Esports_Analysis/README.md

 ___
 ## Hypothesis Testing
 **Null Hypothesis:**
-In the population, win rate of `Jinx` and `Aphelios` at any Given Match have the same distribution, and the observed differences in our samples are due to random chance.
+In the population, win rate of `Jinx` and `Aphelios` at any given match have the same distribution, and the observed differences in our samples are due to random chance.

 **Alternative Hypothesis:**
-In the population, `Jinx` has higher win rate than `Aphelios` at any Given Match, on average.
+In the population, `Jinx` has higher win rate than `Aphelios` at any given match, on average.
 The observed difference in our samples cannot be explained by random chance alone.